webtactics/gloucesterpreschool/pages/members/gloucester-preschool-blog.md

 permalink: /members/gloucester-preschool-blog/

-subtitle: "Welcome to our Gloucester Pre School and Early Years Learning Centre Blog section.
-We hope you find some useful and interesting information."
+subtitle: "Welcome to our Gloucester Pre School and Early Years Learning Centre Blog section."
 ---
+<p>We hope you find some useful and interesting information.</p>
+<p>Please let us know about any particular subjects you may be interested in!</p>

 {% set postslist = collections['Blog'] | reverse  %}
 {% include "components/postslist-news-3-wide-no-date.njk" %}